-Located in the municipality of Santana, on the north coast of the island of Madeira, the Queimadas Forest Park is an excellent place to observe the Laurissilva Forest's characteristic biological richness.
+Located in the municipality of Santana on the north coast of the island of Madeira, the Queimadas Forest Park is an excellent place to observe the Laurissilva Forest's characteristic biological richness.
+It is perfect for walking, hiking and relaxing in direct contact with Nature.

-In the Queimadas Forest Park you will also find the shelter Casa de Abrigo das Queimadas, which maintains the original features of the old Casas de Santana, such as the thatched roof, and access to various hiking trails, such as PR 9 - Levada do Caldeirão Verde or the trail that leads to Pico das Pedras.
+You will also find here the Casa de Abrigo das Queimadas (shelter), which maintains the original features of the old Casas de Santana, such as the thatched roof, and access to various hiking trails, such as PR 9 - Levada do Caldeirão Verde or the trail that leads to Pico das Pedras.

 The Queimadas Forest Park is home to precious flora typical of Madeira's Laurissilva Forest.
 It is the perfect place to relax and walk in contact with natural landscapes of outstanding beauty.